The Real Estate Investment Structure Taxation Review: Italy

 Indirect taxes on the sale or purchase of real estate properties

-On the basis of the clarifications issued by the Revenue Agency,115 the sale or purchase of real estate assets of the RE SPV is subject to the ordinary regime for the purposes of VAT, registration tax, mortgage tax and cadastral tax.
-Moreover, the RE SPV is entitled to opt to pay the VAT due separately, in the case of multiple investment activities being carried out.
-They would do this by applying the separation regime to the activities for VAT purposes, as provided by Article 36(3) of the Presidential Decree of 26 October 1972, No. 633.
+The sale or purchase of real estate assets of the RE SPV is subject to the ordinary regime for the purposes of VAT, registration tax, mortgage tax and cadastral tax.99 Moreover, the RE SPV is entitled to opt to pay the VAT due separately, in the case of multiple investment activities being carried out.
+It would do this by applying the separation regime to the activities for VAT purposes, as provided by Article 36(3) of Presidential Decree No. 633 of 26 October 1972.

 Tax regime on the investors